Frequently Asked Questions

 Q. Replica Care

 A. Store in individual plastic bags.
 Wash in hot soapy water, rinse well and air dry.
 Towels will leave lint.
 To condition you might rub a very small amount of petroleum jelly on the replica.
-Here is a video with much more detail. https://www.enasco.com/nutrition-resources-food-replicas.
-Click on the video with the dishrack!
+Here is a video with much more detail: Food Replica Care

 Q. The glass for my milk is cracked.
 Do I need to replace the entire replica?

 A. The inserts are glued in, but a simple tap with the glass upside down will release the insert, which seldom breaks.
-There are replacements for the glasses that have the spines the inserts it on.
+There are replacements for the glasses that have the spine the insert sit on.

 10 oz. to fit 8 oz. insert is W03850R